 Generally, I avoid recommending paid advertising for online marketing, and it’s not just because I run an inbound marketing firm; it’s because in all the testing I’ve done, I’ve never been able to generate a positive ROI from paid ads.
 I’m not expert, but even after hiring paid advertising experts, it has simply never worked for my business.

 For some, pay-per-click advertising can generate a positive ROI, but that ROI is capped and tied directly to the amount of money you’re putting in.
 In effect, paid advertising is inherently temporary; as long as you keep paying for it, you’ll be able to see a linear return of traffic.
-Inbound marketing, on the other hand, relies on the creation of permanent assets and compounding growth, which means your ROI could increase indefinitely, and even if you taper your spending, you’ll still continue reaping the benefits.
+Inbound marketing, on the other hand, relies on the creation of permanent assets and compounding growth, which means your online marketing ROI could increase indefinitely, and even if you taper your spending, you’ll still continue reaping the benefits.

 That being said, paid advertising can be used as a way to promote your content—especially if all you’re looking for is a short-term boost or to “seed” your new content with eyeballs.
 If you choose to use paid advertising for your content promotion, I highly encourage you to hedge your bets with a number of other, more long-term investments in your brand visibility.